alexandercerutti/passkit-generator/README.md

 -   Signer certificate
 -   Signer key

-While WWDR can be obtained from [Apple PKI Portal](https://www.apple.com/certificateauthority/), to get the `signer key` and the `certificate`, you'll have to get first a `Certificate Signing Request` (`.certSigningRequest` file) and upload it to Apple Developers Portal, at [Pass Types Identifiers](https://developer.apple.com/account/ios/identifier/passTypeId) (open it, it's worth it 😜).
+While WWDR can be obtained from [Apple PKI Portal](https://www.apple.com/certificateauthority/), to get the `signer key` and the `certificate`, [you'll have to issue first a `Certificate Signing Request` (`.certSigningRequest` file)](https://help.apple.com/developer-account/#/devbfa00fef7) and upload it to Apple Developers Portal when [creating a new certificate](https://developer.apple.com/account/resources/certificates/add) (open it, it's worth it 😜).
+Follow the procedure here below.

 <br>
 <hr>